Prospects for detecting asteroid-mass primordial black holes in extreme mass-ratio inspirals with continuous gravitational waves: Introduction

 Another avenue could be to look at microlensing of light from x-ray pulsars by asteroid-mass \pbh lenses, because (1) wave-optics effects are negligible for $\mpbh\gtrsim 10^{-13}\msun$ \cite{gould1992femtolensing}, and (2) pulsars are compact objects, which reduces the impact of finite-source size on the lensing of light compared to using extended sources of light \cite{Hickox:2004fy}.
 While it is not currently possible to constrain \pbhs using RXTE \cite{Levine:1996du}, future observations with eXTP \cite{eXTP:2018anb} may constrain $\fpbh\lesssim 1 $ between $\sim$ [few $\times 10^{-16}$, few $\times 10^{-13}]\msun$ \cite{Bai:2018bej}, reaching at best $\fpbh\simeq0.1$ at $2\times 10^{-15}\msun$ (see Fig. 5 of \cite{Bai:2018bej}).

-Even if exTP could obtain such constraints in the future, a key mass regime still remains unconstrained that spans almost an order of magnitude, $\sim[10^{-13},10^{-12}]\msun$, which lies in between the exTP and Subaru/HSC constraints.
+Even if eXTP could obtain such constraints in the future, a key mass regime still remains unconstrained that spans almost an order of magnitude, $\sim[10^{-13},10^{-12}]\msun$, which lies in between the eXTP and Subaru/HSC constraints.

 One possible probe of this mass regime lies in attempting to detect \gws from very slowly inspiraling extreme mass-ratio binaries, consisting of an ordinary compact object with a mass $\mathcal{O}(\msun)$ and a significantly lighter asteroid-mass compact object, i.e. a \pbh.
 Such so-called extreme-mass ratio inspirals (\emris) are usually considered in the context of future spaced-based \gwh detectors, in which an ordinary compact object of $\mathcal{O}(\msun)$ inspirals around and then plunges into a supermassive black hole \cite{Babak:2017tow}, though others have considered so-called ``mini-\emri'' systems, composed of $\mathcal{O}(1-10)\msun$ ordinary compact object with a planetary-mass exotic compact object orbiting around it, that would be visible in current ground-based detectors \cite{Guo:2022sdd}.

+Additionally, asteroid-mass \pbhs could be constrained via their imprints on a stochastic \gwh background.
+If \pbhs are generated from overdensities in the early universe, they will lead to scalar-induced \gws, which, if not detected by future space-based detectors, such as LISA, would also stringently constrain asteroid-mass \pbhs \cite{Yuan:2019udt,Meng:2022low}.

-We consider solely the inspiral portion of \emri systems, specifically at frequencies at which the \gwh signal appears to be almost monochromatic and ever-lasting.
+Here, consider solely the inspiral portion of \emri systems, specifically at frequencies at which the \gwh signal appears to be almost monochromatic and ever-lasting.
 Thus, the signal falls into the category of ``continuous waves'' (\cws), for which extensive method development has taken place over the last few decades within and outside of the \lvk collaborations \cite{Sieniawska:2019hmd,Tenorio:2021wmz,Riles:2022wwz,Piccinni:2022vsd,Miller:2023qyw,Wette:2023dom}.
 However, by only analyzing the inspiral portion of the lifetime of the \emri system, we pay a price in sensitivity: while searches for merging black holes reach could reach out to at least Gpc, we could, at best, detect systems at the scale of the Galaxy, $\mathcal{O}$(kpc) \cite{Miller:2021knj}.
 Despite the small distance reach of \gwh searches to such systems, we are still able to project stringent constraints in the asteroid-mass \pbh regime.